What is Earned Wage Access?

 Employers have the chance to offer an extra perk that both makes them more competitive when it comes to the hiring process and helps them reduce staff turnover at the same time.

-Many companies also do it to take care of the financial health of their employees, who in turn tend to be less preoccupied and more productive.
+Many companies also do it to take care of the financial health of their employees, who, in turn, tend to be less preoccupied and more productive.
 When people are worried about debt, it can become more difficult for them to stay focused on their jobs.

 What’s in it for the startups providing these services?

-They have found different (but complementary) ways to make money.
+They’ve found different (but complementary) ways to make money.
 Some charge a fee to the employer, the employees or both (the fee is still lower than the interest rate you’d get with a payday loan).
 Others also offer actual employee loans to which they apply an interest rate (again, usually cheaper than what you’d get with a regular loan).

 How do they work?